 Arizona – I’ve only spent a few days there, but it’s inspired me the most.
 It’s so peaceful. -Benjamin Clementine

-Here's a local on what living in Surprise is like:
+Here's a local on living in Peoria/area:

 Why You Should Move Here Now?